5 tips to help you take charge of your holiday spending

 1. Create a holiday budget and stick to it

 Making a clear holiday budget minimizes the chance of overspending.
 First, make a list of all your purchases, including gifts (or gelt or zawadi), food, beverages, decorations, ceremonial items, travel and other holiday expenses.
 Then break down how much you can spend for each item.
 Once you’ve made a budget, check in after each holiday purchase to stay on track.

 Make tracking your expenses simple with a budgeting tool.
-You can find plenty of apps on your phone or tablet, or give TrackIt a try.
-It’s a free, digital money management tool integrated into your online banking that allows you to see your account and credit card balances.
+You can find plenty of apps on your phone or tablet.

 Understanding your current cash flow (the money going in and out of your bank account) helps you make a holiday budget that works for you.
 Use this budget worksheet to give you a better understanding of what goes in and out of your bank account during the holidays and all year long.

 2. Plan ahead for the holidays

 You can also plan ahead by saving a little each month throughout the year to create a holiday fund.
 Then when your celebrations come, you’ll have savings to use for your holiday spending, instead of dipping into funds you need for regular expenses.
-You can set up an automatic transfer to come out of your chequing account into your savings account each month.
+You can set up an automatic transfer to come out of your chequing account into your savings account each month—check out our mobile or online banking tutorials for a set-by-step guide.

 3. Set holiday gift price limits and expectations